-When you construct a new substation, you must conduct a commissioning test before it goes into operation.
+When you construct a new substation, you must conduct a commissioning test of substation equipment before it goes into operation.
 The substation commissioning process involves turning on the facility, determining what works, identifying any issues, and fixing problems before going on-line.
 Following a substation commissioning checklist helps you complete the process successfully.

-When you conduct end-to-end system substation testing, you ensure functionality and correct settings of relays, billing meters, breakers, and transformers.
+When you conduct end-to-end system substation equipment testing, you ensure functionality and correct settings of relays, billing meters, breakers, and transformers.
 Also, you can reduce costly errors from load swapping, system trips, and the use of line workers.
 Plus, substation commissioning helps provide accurate and calibrated billing systems.

 A substation commissioning checklist should include these main steps: